What is a Pap smear test?

 The cervix is the lower part of your uterus that connects to your vaginal canal.
 Sperm travels through your vaginal canal and cervix to your uterus to fertilize eggs.
 During pregnancy, your cervix closes to keep the fetus in your uterus.
 The cervix opens during childbirth.
 When you aren’t pregnant, your cervix makes mucus to keep infection-causing bacteria out of your body.

 Healthcare providers perform Pap smears as part of a pelvic exam.
 The test checks for:

 - Potentially precancerous cells in the cervix (cervical intraepithelial neoplasia).

-- Human papillomavirus (HPV), a common sexually transmitted disease (STD) that increases the risk of cervical cancer.
+- Human papillomavirus (HPV), a common sexually transmitted infection (STI) that increases the risk of cervical cancer.